dennisbartol/Vue-Knowledge/various/vite.md

 npm run dev
 ```

-Vite is now the default for Vue 3 and is rapidly replacing Webpack for modern web development.
+Vite has become the default for Vue 3 and is rapidly replacing Webpack for modern web development.